 - Complete a Volunteer Questionnaire by clicking here.
 Be sure to indicate your interest in working with the Census.

-- Once you are approved, you will receive a link to Shiftboard, where you can sign up for shifts once they are posted.
+- Once you are approved, you will receive a link to Shiftboard, where you can sign up for shifts.
+(Volunteer shifts for Burning Man are generally posted in July before the Burn, and everyone who’s been through steps 1-2 will receive an email when the schedule is posted.)

 Volunteering with Census

-Random Samplers are stationed near the Gate as Burners arrive to the playa to collect basic demographic information from randomly selected participants.
+Random Samplers are stationed on Gate Road as Burners arrive to the playa.
+They collect basic demographic information from randomly selected participants.
 Good mobility, punctuality, enthusiasm, and communication skills are essential!
-Random Sampling training materials can be found in the links below, and on-playa training is also mandatory for samplers.
+Random Sampling training materials can be found in the links below; on-playa training is also mandatory for samplers.

 Fun Interactors team up with Random Samplers to work the lanes of traffic ahead of the sampling point, getting participants excited about filling out the brief sampling form.
 Mobility, punctuality, and enthusiasm are all important traits!
 Fun Interactors should familiarize themselves with the Random Sampling training materials linked below.
 On-playa training is also a requirement for Fun Interactors.

 Census Lab Hosts welcome visitors to the Census Lab (in Center Camp).
 They answer participants’ questions about the Census and invite them to participate in a variety of ways.
 Census Lab Hosts should review the training materials linked below, and will also have opportunities for on-playa training.
-Lab Hosts should review the training materials linked below for Random Sampling as well as for Lab Hosts, so they can answer questions about our methodology in addition to understanding the tasks related to their job.
+Lab Hosts should review the training materials linked below for Random Sampling and Census Outreach Volunteers, so they can answer questions about our methodology in addition to understanding the tasks related to their job.
 Lab hosts may also wish to review the Data Archive and/or Census portal in the Burning Man Journal (linked above) so they can share interesting data points with participants who stop by Census Lab.

 Data Entry volunteers assist on-playa, entering the data collected during random sampling shifts.
 This role calls for quick and accurate typists with good attention to detail!
-Data Entry volunteers are trained during their first shift, but we also recommend reviewing the Random Sampling training materials linked below so they are familiar with how our methodology defines the data they will be entering.
+Data Entry volunteers are trained at the beginning of each shift, but we also recommend reviewing the Random Sampling training materials linked below so these volunteers are familiar with how our methodology determines the data they will be entering.

 Data Disseminators assist with on-playa outreach, distributing our preliminary report out to major areas within BRC and encouraging participants to fill out the online survey at the end of the event.
 These volunteers must be friendly, mobile, clear communicators.
-Data Disseminators should review the training materials linked below for Random Sampling, so they can answer questions about our methodology as needed.
-On-playa training may also be provided this role.
+Data Disseminators should review the training materials linked below for Random Sampling and Census Outreach Volunteers, so they can answer questions about our methodology as needed.
+Data Disseminators will also receive training at the beginning of each shift.

 A core team of dedicated Census volunteers works year-round to help with data analysis and visualization, blog post writing and editing, pre-Burn planning, and other tasks.
 If these sound like good fits for you or if you would like to make an impact some other way, contact firstname.lastname@example.org and let us know how you want to participate!

-Please review the role descriptions above for information about which training materials should be reviewed for volunteers signed up for each role.
+Please review the role descriptions above for information about which training materials should be reviewed by volunteers signed up for each role.
 Each interactive training is accompanied by a PDF, links are below.

-- Interactive Random Sample Training (20 min.): Describes a Random Sample shift, tells you how to prepare for your shift, explains the methods we use, and gives you the opportunity to practice.
-This is recommended for all Random Samplers and Fun Interactors.
+- Interactive Random Sampling Training (20 min.): recommended for all Random Samplers and Fun Interactors.
+This interactive website describes a Random Sample shift, tells you how to prepare for your shift, explains the methods we use, and gives you the opportunity to practice some critical skills.

-- Interactive Lab Host Training (10 min.): Tells you how to prepare for your Lab Host shift, including frequently asked questions, a map of Census Lab, and other useful information.
-This is recommended for all Lab Hosts.
+- Interactive Lab Host Training (10 min.): recommended for all Lab Hosts.
+This interactive website tells you how to prepare for your Lab Host shift, including frequently asked questions, a map of Census Lab, and other useful information.

 Technical Note: All eLearning programs are HTML5 compatible.
 They are viewable on computers, phones, and tablets, but they work best on a screen larger than a cell phone.